StarRocks/starrocks/docs/en/administration/management/resource_management/resource_group.md

   > **NOTE**
   >
   > The amount of memory that can be used for queries is indicated by the `query_pool` parameter.
-For more information about the parameter, see [Memory management](Memory_management.md).

 - `concurrency_limit`